-A study of the interfacial properties of the basal plane and the edge surfaces of tale is described in this paper.
-The isoelectric point measured at the two different crystallographic planes by the streaming potential method was found to be similar and exists at about pH 3.0.
-In the case of the edge surface the zeta potential increases at higher pH values which can be attributed to the hydration of magnesium ions at the edge surface.
-The atomic force microscopy (AFM) colloidal probe technique was used to measure interaction forces.
-For such experiments a 20 μm talc particle was attached to the AFM cantilever and forces between the edge of the tale particle and two different crystallographic planes of talc were measured at various pH values.
-These measurements, while being qualitative due to the poorly characterized contact area, show differences between the properties of the base plane and edge of the tale and correspond to the results from streaming potential measurements.
+Abstract - A study of the interfacial properties of the basal plane and the edge surfaces of talc is described in this paper.
+The isoelectric points measured at two different crystallographic surfaces by the streaming potential method were found to be similar and exist at about pH 3.0.
+In the case of the edge surface, the zeta potential increases at higher pH values which can be attributed to the hydration of surface magnesium ions.
+The forces between the edge of a 20 μ m talc particle and the two different crystallographic surfaces of talc were measured at various pH values using atomic force microscopy (AFM).
+These measurements show differences between the properties of the basal plane and edge of the talc.
 Finally, the differences in the hydration of the basal plane and the edge of talc are revealed from molecular dynamics (MD) simulations.
-The basal plane of the tale is much less hydrated than the edge, as can be seen from the water density distribution functions, which correlate quite well with the contact angle measurements at the basal plane surface and the edge surface of the talc sample.
+The basal plane of talc is much less hydrated than the edge as can be seen from the water density distribution functions which correlate quite well with the contact angle measurements at the basal plane surface and the edge surface.
+Improved quality of the edge surface was achieved by sandblasting (erosion with alumina) and research regarding the characteristics of this edge surface is in progress.